mutexlocker/NASChain/README.md

     python neurons/validator.py --netuid 123  --wallet.name <wallet_name> --wallet.hotkey <wallet_name> --logging.debug --axon.port <your_sxon_port> --dht.port <your_dht_port> --dht.announce_ip <your_public_ip> --dht.announce_ip <your_public_ip>  --genomaster.ip http://51.161.12.128  --genomaster.port 5000
 ---
 ## Self-improvement mechanism(Job Watchdog)
-The subnet's self-improvement mechanism, orchestrated by the Genomaster, initially assigns training jobs fairly across the network's neurons based on the current subnetwork metagraph.
+The subnet's self-improvement mechanism, orchestrated by the Genomaster job watchdog, initially assigns training jobs fairly across the network's neurons based on the current subnetwork metagraph.
 However, the process evolves dynamically based on performance:

 1. **Early Completion Reassignment:** If a neuron completes its assigned jobs more quickly than its peers, it is deemed more efficient.
 Consequently, it is granted additional jobs that remain unfinished, particularly those initially assigned to slower-performing miners.
 This ensures that active, high-performance neurons are utilized to their fullest capacity without idle time.